Drug Treatment for Opiates

 Healthy, Delicious Food

 In recovery, nutrition is important.
-Those suffering from the effects of trauma and addiction often suffer from poor nutrition by either not eating enough throughout the day or by eating foods that are nutrient poor.
-Unhealthy eating can exacerbate the symptoms of depression, anxiety, and healthy sleep, all of which can also put one at risk of continued substance abuse.
+Those suffering from the effects of trauma and addiction often suffer from poor nutrition by either not eating enough throughout the day or by eating foods that are nutrient-poor.
+Unhealthy eating can exacerbate the symptoms of depression, anxiety, and lack of sleep, all of which can also put one at risk of continued substance abuse.